Saturday, December 28, 2019

 Part 3: Scraps of 1990s Queerphemera

 Club fliers, Queer Nation and other political stickers are among the things being liberated from boxes and ending up in the Layout Scrapbook.
 My friend Daniel and I go back 30 years and he gets a whole page made of pieces of his past.
-I remember when I first met Adrian Roberts showing pixelvision films of his naked body in grainy black and white.
-Then there was his band Blue Period and now he is a famous club impresario.
+I remember when I first met Adriana Roberts showing pixelvision films of her naked body in grainy black and white.
+Then there was her band Blue Period and now she is a famous club impresario.
 Speaking of clubs, Jerry gave me an annotated map of New York City featuring venues that I imagine are long gone.

 Part 2: Mail Art in the Scrapbook